 From my vantage point (left window, two rows from the back - always the same) I look at the rush hour refugees crowding the bus.
 Pastel grey office workers interspersed with the odd blonde backpacker mop or green and blue private school cap.
 Each and every head bows ever so slightly to its corresponding smart screen.

 Do they feel it too, do you think?
 The longing for that sudden, surging rush that just won't come?

-The afternoon sun is spilling in through the window behind me now and washing everything in an orange, Trumpian haze.
+The afternoon sun has found a crack in the skyscrapers and is spilling in through the bus window behind me now, washing everything in an orange, Trumpian haze with its last triumphant thrust.
 The tinned staccato of two dozen head-phoned soundtracks washes under and over the idling bus motor.
-A hot mix of stale air and Lynx deodorant punctuates the mess, like a bad prayer.
+A hot mix of stale air and Lynx deodorant punctuates the mess, waiting to be cleansed.